School-Semester-Summaries/AI-semester-4/README.md

 [Click here to go to the Open Program section](https://github.com/School-Semester-Summaries/AI-semester-4/tree/main/Open%20Program)

 # Personal Developement Report
 This is what the semester is all about.
 Your PDR is the only thing that will be graded in the end.
 It's quite a big document.
-I would recommend downloading it.

 [Click here to go to my PDR](https://github.com/School-Semester-Summaries/AI-semester-4/blob/main/PDR_v4.3.pdf)